serpi90/hadoop-installer/README.md

 HadoopInstaller is a software to remotely deploy Apache Hadoop and it's configuration files in a linux cluster.

-## Development

-For developement, please add the src/main folder to your classpath.

 ## Runtime

-Run with `java -jar HadoopInstaller.jar [-log:<level>]`
+Run with `java -jar HadoopInstaller.jar [-log:<level>] [-deploy]`

+ - -deploy indicates that the software bundles should be uploaded and uncompressed. (else only the configuration files are uploaded)
+ - -log:<level> indicates the level of logging to use. (in the current version, this functionality is disabled and loglevel ALL, will be restored in the future).
-Where level is any of: all,off,trace,debug,info,warn,error,fatal.
+   - Where level is any of: all,off,trace,debug,info,warn,error,fatal.
 Defaults to *info*.

 ### Set Up ###